 The Internet is crammed full of advice from experts, diy enthusiasts, and well intentioned people in forums.
 Millions of people try to repair their own appliances so it’s impossible to stop them.
 Whitegoodshelp has lots of useful advice but is very big on safety.
 If you must try to do diy repairs at least checkread the full article..

 This is a category list of all my articles related to electric shock risks in appliances - what can cause them and how to avoid them.
 This isn't a large category so it's well worth browsing through them.
 You might be surprised how interesting or useful some of them are.

 A bathroom isn’t an ideal place for a washing machine.
-For a start, if the bathroom is upstairs and washing machine flooded it could cause a lot of damage to the ceiling in the room below.
+For a start, if the bathroom is upstairs and the washing machine flooded it could cause a lot of damage to the ceiling in the room below.
 A bathroom tends to be steamy and potentially damp.
 That is never good for electronics.
-However, it is OK... continue reading.
+However, it isread the full article..